Perturbation-Tolerant Structural Controllability for Linear Systems: Preliminaries and Terminologies

-The {\emph{generic rank}} of a structured matrix $\bar M$, given by ${\rm grank}(\bar M)$, is the maximum rank $\bar M$ can achieve as the function of its free parameters.
-It is known that ${\rm grank}(\bar M)$ equals the cardinality of the maximum matching of ${\mathcal B}(\bar M)$.
+The {\emph{generic rank}} of a structured matrix $\bar M$, given by ${\rm grank}(\bar M)$, is the maximum rank $\bar M$ can achieve as the function of its free parameters, which also equals the rank it achieves for almost all choices of its parameter values \citep[Page 38]{Murota_Book}.
+It is known that ${\rm grank}(\bar M)$ equals the cardinality of the maximum matching of ${\mathcal B}(\bar M)$ \citep[Props 2.1.12 and 2.2.25]{Murota_Book}.
 For a polynomial-valued matrix $M$, its generic rank ${\rm grank}(M)$ is defined as the maximum rank it can achieve as the function of its free parameters.